 ACA 26-51-1902 permits an income tax credit equal to 30% of the cost of tuition reimbursed by the employer to a full-time permanent employee on or after July 30, 1999.
 The credit cannot exceed 25% of the business' income tax liability in any one tax year and has no carryforward provision.
 The employee must attend a qualified Arkansas institution.
-This credit is administered by the Arkansas Department of Economic Development.
-Form AR1036 must be attached to the Arkansas return in addition for Form AR1100BIC to claim this credit.
+Form AR1036 must be attached to the Arkansas return in addition to Form AR1100BIC to claim this credit.